vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 comfortably with both hands, but I couldn't close 150 lb with either hand.

-I tried again after a minute, and now I was just barely able to cloe the 150 lb with my right hand.
+I tried again after a minute, and now I was just barely able to close the 150 lb with my right hand.

 ## Update on 2024-03-17